Sheffield Postgraduate Scholarships

 The scholarships are for students who meet at least one of our widening participation criteria and/or students who achieve a first in their undergraduate degree.
 If your application is successful you can use the scholarship towards fees or living expenses, the choice is yours.

 The deadline has now closed for this scholarship scheme.
+All applicants have been contacted by email with the outcome of their application.

 You can apply for a scholarship if you meet the following four criteria: